awangdev/leet-code/KnowledgeHash.md

 - `node = node.right` is critical, otherwise it'll be in infinite loop
 - alternatively: we could set left = null, but that's disruptive to original structure, not recommended.

-# Min-Heap && Max-Heap
-- min-heap && max-heap has same concept
-- min-heap is complete binary tree (right-most elements on last level may not be filled)
-- each node is smaller than it's children
-- root is the minimum value of tree
-- Maintaing min-heap is about swaping node values
-- Insert/extract min value both take O(logn) time

-## Insert
-- insert at bottom right-most spot
-- swap with parent if value not fitting min-heap
-- swapping until min value reaches root
-- O(logn) to bubble up to top

-## Extract Minimum Element
-- extract root value (easy)
-- set the the root value to be bottom-right-most element, also remove that bottom element
-- bubble down the root value if not fitting min-heap
-- overal efforts to bubble down: O(logn)

 # Expression Tree
 - Binary tree, used to evaluate certain expression